-- Visit with an academic adviser in the Center for Advising and Student Achievement (CASA).
-A CASA adviser will help you to determine whether Fresh Start is an option and will illustrate the impact an Academic Fresh Start will have on your degree plan upon return.
+- Visit with your academic advisor or academic success coordinator to determine whether Fresh Start is an option.
+You’ll want to fully understand the impact of Fresh Start on your degree plan upon return.

-- Visit with an admissions counselor to discuss the Intent to Return process and your potential eligibility to return.
-Eligibility for an Academic Fresh Start does not guarantee the opportunity to return.
+- Visit with your admissions counselor to discuss the Return process and your potential eligibility to return.
+Eligibility for Fresh Start does not guarantee the opportunity to return.

 Please note that other institutions are not obligated to recognize our Academic Fresh Start policy and may not honor the new GPA.